HerraVp/LoggerCord/README.md

 Get your discord token and paste it in config/config.py

+If u dont know how to get ur token.
+Google it.

 LoggerCord should do all the installations automatically, but if it doesn't happen.
 Then use these commands below: